m1-llie/m1-llie.github.io/_pages/about.md

 # News
-- *2024.07*: &nbsp;I am spending this summer at the University of Chicago as a visiting student researcher, hosted by [Prof. Grant Ho](https://people.cs.uchicago.edu/~grantho/).
+- *07/2024*: &nbsp;I am spending this summer at the University of Chicago in the USA as a visiting student researcher, hosted by [Prof. Grant Ho](https://people.cs.uchicago.edu/~grantho/).
 Excited!
-- *2024.04*: &nbsp;Gave a talk in ICSE'24 research track.
+- *04/2024*: &nbsp;Gave a talk in ICSE'24 research track.
 Shout out to the new friends I met in Lisbon!
-- *2023.10*: &nbsp;MarauderMap is accepted to ICSE'24.
-Let's meet in Lisbon, Portugal next April.🎉
+- *10/2023*: &nbsp;MarauderMap is accepted to ICSE'24.
+Let's meet in Lisbon, Portugal next April. 🎉
-- *2023.03*: &nbsp;Animagus is accepted to S&P'23. 🎉
+- *03/2023*: &nbsp;Animagus is accepted to S&P'23. 🎉
-- *2022.09*: &nbsp;New journey begins at Tsinghua University.
+- *09/2022*: &nbsp;New journey begins at Tsinghua University.
 Go Purple!
-- *2022.08*: &nbsp;Midas is accepted to EMSOFT'22. 🎉
+- *08/2022*: &nbsp;Midas is accepted to EMSOFT'22. 🎉
-- *2022.07*: &nbsp;CJI-Framework is accepted to IP&M. 🎉
+- *07/2022*: &nbsp;CJI-Framework is accepted to IP&M. 🎉
-- *2022.06*: &nbsp;Graduated from Sichuan University.
+- *06/2022*: &nbsp;Graduated from Sichuan University.
 Bye, Chengdu.
 Bye, pandas.🐼🐼🐼 [Ceremony](https://mp.weixin.qq.com/s/8xPnhNNIVBTAbcWJ0B3YuQ) / [Vlog](https://mp.weixin.qq.com/s/5hp2exmWC_AVrnt6am6Xjw)
-- *2022.06*: &nbsp;Selected as 'Top 10 Undergraduate of 2022'.
+- *06/2022*: &nbsp;Selected as 'Top 10 Undergraduate of 2022'.
 Thank you for everyone who supports me!
 [News](https://mp.weixin.qq.com/s/GsRuXo34gxnd-dSp1M1lqg)
-- *2022.05*: &nbsp;Gave a talk in the School of Cyber Science and Engineering, SCU.
+- *05/2022*: &nbsp;Gave a talk in the School of Cyber Science and Engineering, SCU.
 [News 网安菁英](https://mp.weixin.qq.com/s/XEt_xmzoEWVw0ZTpsEhDfA)